Władysław Turowicz: World War II and RAF career

 Though initially joining the Polish Air Force, Turowicz enlisted as a Royal Air Force reservist during World War II.
 He was immediately sent to Great Britain where he flew the British-built Handley Page Halifax during the war.
 Later, he was transferred into the Royal Air Force Aeronautics division where he served as Technical Inspector, and was put in charge of aircraft electrical and system information, organising, testing, and evaluating aircraft.
-After World War II, Turowicz did not return to Communist Poland due to the official negative attitude towards those who had served with the Western Allies during the war.
+After World War II, Turowicz did not return to Communist Poland due to the negative official attitude towards those such as him, those who had served in the West (see also Polish Armed Forces in the West).

 Career with the Pakistan Air Force

-As the political situation in Poland got worse, many Polish Air Force officers began to move to the United States, Australia, Norway and Canada.
+As the political situation in Poland grew worse, many Polish Air Force officers began to settle permanently to the United States, Australia, Norway and Canada.
 Turowicz and 45 of his colleagues opted to move to Pakistan in 1948 on a three-year contract.

 Turowicz set up technical institutes in Karachi.
-He taught and revitalised Pakistan Air Force Academy, where he worked as a chief scientist.
+He taught at and revitalised the Pakistan Air Force Academy, where he worked as a chief scientist.
 He initially led the technical training in the airbase and a part of the Polish specialists in the technical section in Karachi.

 In 1952, Turowicz was promoted to the rank of wing commander.
 In 1959, Turowicz was promoted in the rank of group captain.
 In 1960, he became an air commodore and an assistant chief of air staff, in charge of PAF's Maintenance Branch.

 Pakistan's space program

-In 1966, the Government of Pakistan transferred him to SUPARCO, Pakistan's national space agency.
+In 1966, the Government of Pakistan transferred him to Space and Upper Atmosphere Research Commission, Pakistan's national space agency, where he worked as the SUPARCO administrator.

-SUPARCO Administrator

 Family

 Zofia, Turowicz's wife, and his two daughters joined him in Karachi in 1949, where a third daughter was born.
 Between 1950 and 1954, Zofia taught gliding to the Shaheen Air Cadets in Karachi and Rawalpindi.
 Two of his daughters married Pakistanis while the third daughter married a Bangladeshi.
-His widow, Zofia Turowicz, who died in 2012, was awarded the Pride of Performance and Sitara-i-Imtiaz, and taught applied mathematics and particle physics at the Karachi University.
+His widow, Zofia Turowicz, who taught applied mathematics and particle physics at the Karachi University, was awarded the Pride of Performance and Sitara-i-Imtiaz.
+She died in 2012.
 Turowicz's son is currently working at the SUPARCO as an aerospace engineer and chief scientist.
 Turowicz's grandson has completed a PhD in quantum physics from Brown University and is currently running the AI statistical modelling division at JP Morgan.